Raphsodyz/SpaceDevs/README.md

-Project initially done as a test for a selection process in which I was participating.
+Project initially made as a test for a selection process in which I was participating.
 Now I'm including a series of features and things that I'm using to test my knowledge, and also to learn new things(for me).

 ## Requirements
 -Docker